syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ![Symbol](Stencil_images/Stencil_TitleTemplate.PNG)

-## Browse the symbols from stencil
+## Browse the symbols from the stencil

-You can search for symbols in the stencil by entering symbol name (e.g:"rectangle") in the search text box and start searching.
+You can search for symbols in the stencil by entering the symbol name (e.g: "rectangle") in the search text box and start searching.
 The symbols are resulted by matching the value of the `Name` property with the string entered in the search textbox.
-The [ShowSearchTextBox](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_ShowSearchTextBox) property of the `Stencil` is used to show or hide the search textbox in stencil.
+The [ShowSearchTextBox](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_ShowSearchTextBox) property of the `Stencil` is used to show or hide the search textbox in a stencil.

-The following image illustrate the search result of the symbol.
+The following image shows the search result of the symbol.

  ![Symbol](Stencil_images/Stencil_Search_Textbox.GIF)

 ## Stencil display mode

-The Stencil view can be toggled between expanded and compact modes by clicking the expander at the top right corner of the Stencil during run-time.
-You can do the same using [DisplayMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_DisplayMode) property of the `Stencil`.
+The Stencil view can be toggled between the expanded and compact modes by clicking the expander at the top right corner of the Stencil during run-time.
+You can do the same using the [DisplayMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_DisplayMode) property of the `Stencil.`

 |DisplayMode|Description|
 |----------|-----------|
 | Compact | The stencil always shows as a narrow sliver which can be opened to full width |
 | Expanded | Specifies to update the Expanded state of the stencil |

-You can show/hide the expander icon by using the [ShowDisplayModeToggleButton](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_ShowDisplayModeToggleButton) property of the `Stencil`.
+You can show or hide the expander icon by using the [ShowDisplayModeToggleButton](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_ShowDisplayModeToggleButton) property of the `Stencil.`

 ![Symbol](Stencil_images/Stencil_Compact.PNG)

 ## Preview for Drag and Drop

-When you drag an item from Stencil to Diagram, a preview of the dragged item will be displayed.
-Preview of the item can be enabled or disabled by using the [StencilConstraints](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.StencilConstraints.html) `ShowPreview`.
+When you drag an item from the Stencil to the diagram, a preview of the dragged item will be displayed.
+Preview of the item can be enabled or disabled by using the [StencilConstraints](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.StencilConstraints.html) `ShowPreview.`

 {% highlight C# %}